Gianluigi Rozza: Career

-Following his doctoral studies, G. Rozza worked at Ecole Polytechnique Fédérale de Lausanne in the professor Alfio Quarteroni's scientific group for a year.
+Following his doctoral studies, G. Rozza worked at Ecole Polytechnique Fédérale de Lausanne in professor Alfio Quarteroni's scientific group for a year.
 In 2006, he joined the Department of Mechanical Engineering and the Center for Computational Engineering at the MIT as a Postdoctoral Associate Researcher in the professor Anthony Tyr Patera's group.
 He stayed at the MIT until 2008.
 After a period as a Senior Researcher and Lecturer at the EPFL, in 2012, Rozza joined the Applied Mathematics group, SISSA mathLab, at the International School for Advanced Studies (SISSA) where, in 2014, he became professor.
+In 2018, he became a Full Professor at SISSA, where he still works and also serves the role of the Director's Delegate for Innovation, Knowledge Valorization and Technology Transfer.
+At SISSA, Rozza also served as coordinator of the AMMA doctoral programs from 2018 to 2020 and as coordinator of the Mathematics Area from 2020 to 2024 (and concurrently as a member of the Academic Senate); he currently serves on the School’s board of directors.

 In 2018 he received an ERC Consolidator Grant (CoG) from the European Research Council (ERC) with the proposal «AROMA-CFD» (2016-2022), and in 2022 he won an ERC Proof of Concept Grant PoC (Proof of Concept). for the project «ARGOS».

 In December 2021 he was ranked n.1152 in the Top Scientist-Mathematics from research.com, n.35 in Italy.
 G. Rozza is currently n.20 in the Top Italian Scientists Mathematics ranking.
 In September 2022 he was listed in the World's Top 2% Scientist ranking, made by Stanford University in collaboration with Elsevier and Scopus.
 As of January 2023 Rozza co-authored 3 books and edited other 10 (12 volumes) on numerical analysis and model order reduction.

-In addition to research, G. Rozza is the President of SMACT Innovation Ecosystem's supervisory board, and he is an executive committee member of ECCOMAS (European Community on Computational Methods in Applied Sciences).
+In 2019, Rozza joined the technical-scientific committee of the Maritime, Aerospace, Renewable Energies (MARE) Technology Cluster FVG, and was subsequently elected its president for the term 2022–2026.